NBISweden/aida-datahub-docs/docs/dsp/getting-started/vm-access.md

 and so on (but such precautions should typically be in place already if you work with sensitive data).

-The configuration below asks ssh that new connections should automatically set up multiplexing and hang around after use, but stop after one half hour.
+The configuration below asks SSH that new connections should automatically set up multiplexing and hang around after use, but stop after one half hour.
 There are also other options for `ControlMaster`, allowing for requesting confirmation before using the multiplexing, see the manual page `ssh_config(5)`.